 roasted cauliflower with almonds and raisins

-serves four as a side dish
+serves four as a side dish1 head of cauliflower

 4 Tbsp olive oil